 By now, the notion that Macs are free of malware is recognized as an outdated false sense of security.
 As Apple's computers get more popular with consumers, so they do with miscreants.
-There are a few anti-virus/anti-malware options for Macs, such as the free Sophos Antivirus for Mac, and today Apple users got another option.
+There are a few anti-virus/anti-malware options for Macs, such as the free Sophos Antivirus for Mac, and today Apple users got another option to the best Mac antivirus software lineup.

 Among AVG AntiVirus for Mac's main features such as auto updates real time scanning is a potentially handy one that lets users scan individual files or folders by simply dragging and dropping them onto an icon.